jjdv/frame-server/README.md

 ```
 siteMiddlewaresDir: 'server/middlewares',
 ```
-The middlewares directory should be specified relative to the `serverRootDir` or absolute.
+The middlewares directory should be specified relative to the `rootDir` or absolute.

 ####  4.4.3. <a name='Viewsdefinition'></a>Views definition
 To complement the configuration options the server can configure the views for you in the Express environment.
 Just add to your config options the `view` property with default `engine` extension and/or `dir` as the directory where the view files are located:
 ```
 view: {
     engine: 'pug',
-    dir: 'server/views'     // relative to serverRootDir or absolute
+    dir: 'server/views'     // relative to rootDir or absolute
 }
 ```
 This will be used in `app.set('view engine', view.engine)` and `app.set('views', view.dir)` statements when setting up the server for you.
 The view settings are applied before any middleware to allow making use of them in your code.